By Will Hanke

 The real winners will be those that use a few technical skills to optimize their websites with nerd code called schema.
 This information is formatted just the way the voice assistants like it and will make your business even more discoverable to all.
 In here, you can add things like your hours and address, and even highlight products and reviews.
 Schema is that great next step to really start to set your business apart from your competitors.

-It’s fair to say that optimizing your online presence for more leads requires that you turn your efforts toward voice search.
+It’s fair to say that optimizing your online presence using a SEO Agency or something similar for more leads requires that you turn your efforts toward voice search.
 Building a multifaceted approach makes data-driven companies like Google happy, which will reward you with more phone calls, contact form requests and, ultimately, a better-looking bottom line.

 Will Hanke owns Window Treatment Marketing Pros, a digital marketing firm that helps window covering and awning businesses generate more leads.
 His 24 years of search experience gives business owners across the U.S. a great advantage in growing in their market.